jwasham/docker-ghost-template/README.md

 - Only NGINX's ports (80, 443) are exposed at host level.
 - Other ports are available only from inside host and linked containers.

+## Theme

+The default theme is Casper.
+I have a minor fork of this theme here: https://github.com/jwasham/casper-startup-next-door

+It includes Disqus support, so all you have to do is change the identifiers to your blog's Disqus ID and domain and you're good to go.